 Colleen Roberts was elected to the Jackson County Board of Commissioners in November of 2014 and sworn into office on January 5, 2015.
-Commissioner Roberts serves as the Vice Chair of the Board for 2016.
+Commissioner Roberts serves as the Chair of the Board for 2017.

-She is also the Board liaison to the City Councils of Butte Falls, Eagle Point, Gold Hill, Rogue River, Shady Cove and Talent.
-She serves as liaison to the Bureau of Reclamation, Inland Rogue Advisory Committee, Jackson County Vector Control District, Jackson Soil and Water Conservation District, Rogue Valley and Mid-Rogue Metropolitan Planning Organizations, National Park Service, Rogue Valley Area Commission on Transportation, Rogue Valley Council of Governments, Transportation Advisory Commission, U.S. Army Corps of Engineers, and is on the Board of the Association of O&C Counties.
+Commissioner Roberts is also the Board liaison to the City Councils of Gold Hill, Rogue River, Shady Cove, and Talent.
+In addition, she serves as the Board liaison to the Bureau of Land Management, Bureau of Reclamation, Inland Rogue Advisory Committee, Jackson Soil and Water Conservation District, National Association of Counties (NACo) (Public Lands Steering Committee), National Park Service, Oregon State University Extension Office, Resource Advisory Councils (RACs), Taylor Grazing Fund, U.S. Forest Service, and is on the Board of the Association of O&C Counties.

 Commissioner Roberts is a native of Southern Oregon, born and raised in Klamath Falls and graduated from Rogue River High School.
 She met Steve, her husband of 40 years, while they were attending Pacific University in Forest Grove, Oregon.
 After raising her family, Colleen finished her degree 30 years later, followed by a Master’s Degree in Business Administration.
 Colleen and her sister founded, owned, and operated a full-service custom bakery (Sensational Sweets) for over 20 years in Eagle Point.
 Colleen and Steve have three grown sons, with families of their own, including 13 grandchildren.